Westnation/MPI-BFS/README.md

 Before start:
 - This code was written during my education and fully-filled with on the verge of fail decisions
 - Included graph generator is represented only for demonstration purposes and not meant to be good
-- Generated matrix and distance vectors can be saved in separate file for further comparison
+- Generated matrix and distance vectors can be saved in separate files for further comparison
-- Time comparison of serial and parallel realisations is included
+- Time comparison of serial and parallel realisation is included

 Usage:
 - Compile using any mpi-compatible compiler